 You can use UFT to test Web applications on an Apple Safari browser that is running on a remote Mac computer.
 UFT uses the WebSockets protocol to connect to the Mac computer that you specify.
 Note that only Web test object steps can run on Safari.
 All other steps, including Utility object steps, such as SystemUtil.Run, run locally on the UFT computer.

-To test Web applications on the Safari browser, you must install the UFT Connection Agent and the Unified Functional Testing Agent Safari browser extension on your Mac computer.
+To test Web applications on the Safari browser, install the UFT Connection Agent and the Unified Functional Testing Agent Safari browser extension on your Mac computer.
 For details on how to do this, see The UFT Connection Agent for Mac computers.

 Recording steps and learning objects (in the Object Repository Window or Manager) are not supported on the Safari browser.
-However, you can use the Remote Object Spy on a Safari browser to view the properties and operations of Web controls, and optionally, add the corresponding test objects to your object repository.
+However, use the Remote Object Spy on a Safari browser to view the properties and operations of Web controls, and optionally, add the corresponding test objects to your object repository.

 It may be more convenient to create and edit your object repositories, tests and components working with a supported browser installed locally on the UFT computer, and then connect to a remote Mac computer, fine-tune your tests, and run them on Safari.